 There are two reasons that your students will have a four-point edit.
 Typically, the standard technique is to use three-point editing.
-However, a student may accidentally hit a fourth point.
-The short answer is that you have a discrepancy that must be resolved.
-Most likely, the duration set in the Program Monitor differs from the duration chosen in the Program Monitor or Timeline panel.
-The option at this point is to choose to ignore one of the marks.
+However, it's common for a student to accidentally add a fourth point.
+Most likely, the duration set in the Program Monitor will differ from the duration set in the Program Monitor or Timeline panel.
+The option at this point is usually to ignore one of the marks.

-There is a reason to choose a four-point edit, and it is "fit to fill."
+There is a positive reason to choose a four-point edit, and it is "fit to fill."
 In this case, a specific portion of a clip is to be used.
-The intention is that the chosen frames fill a specified destination.
-To achieve this, the speed of the clip must change, which is often the desired effect.
+The intention is that the chosen frames fill a specified destination duration.
+To achieve this, the speed of the clip must change, which is the desired effect.
+This type of edit provides a precise speed adjustment that matches the clip contents to a gap in a sequence.